 At Sierra Pacific Orthopedics, we are dedicated to providing all our orthopedic experts, including our specialty-trained hip surgeons and doctors, with every tool and resource they may need.
 This includes state-of-the-art technology, a dedicated staff, and the strength that comes from working side-by-side with a team of orthopedic medical experts.

 Our specialty-trained hip experts are specialists whose medical practices focus on patients with orthopedic issues, including the hip.
-Dr. Jerome Dunklin, Dr. Paramjeet Gill, Dr. Matthew Knedel, Dr. Michael Nuzzo, Dr. Michele Schulz, Dr. Matthew Simons, Dr. David Taylor, Dr. Steven Thaxter, and Dr. Thomas Thomas are trained in the anatomy and function of the hip as well as the many conditions and injuries that can affect it.
+Dr. Jerome Dunklin, Dr. Henry Dunn, Dr. Paramjeet Gill, Dr. Christopher Glezos, Dr. Vincent Gomez, Dr. Zachary Hill, Dr. Michele Schulz, Dr. Matthew Simons, and Dr. Steven Thaxter are trained in the anatomy and function of the hip as well as the many conditions and injuries that can affect it.
 From hip arthritis to hip dysplasia, our doctors understand if nonoperative treatment is best or if a procedure like total hip replacement surgery is needed.
 They'll work with you to find the right treatment plan to reduce your hip pain and get you back to doing what you love.